 When a laboratory report is produced to fulfill an Order Group or a part of it, in case this report is shared in a document sharing resource, it will mention the Placer Group Number in its header.
 This is a responsibility of the Content Creator actor who shares this report.
-The responsibility of the Content Consumer actor reading this report is to display and/or to integrate this Placer Group Number associated with this report.
+The responsibility of the Content Consumer actor reading this report is to display and/or to integrate this Placer Group Number associated with this report, depending of the options it supports.